 Carrying out bookkeeping and much more.

 Such a long list of daily activities may make the job incredibly hectic.
-However, it is an exciting, varied, and creative job at the same time.
+However, it is an exciting, varied, and creative career at the same time.

 How To Become A Restaurant Manager With No Experience?